Pelargonium australe is a herbaceous perennial to 0.5 m tall by about 0.5 m wide often forming colonies in the wild.

 Pelargonium australe is a recent addition to my garden in the northern Sydney suburb of Westleigh.

 My plant is growing in a thin layer of light topsoil over a clay sub soil and receives little additional watering.
-I like this plant as it only grows to about 50 cm high and its large leaves (to 6 cm wide) make it a strong accent plant in my native garden.

 It is hardy in a range of soils.
 Pelargonium australe would also make an attractive container plant.
 It is well worth considering for any garden.

 Very hardy once established.
 Soil need only be reasonably drained.
 Can be planted in full sun to part-shade.

 Pelargonium australe strikes readily from cuttings and I have found that I always have a few self-seeded plants growing around the parent plant.